yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 Users can enjoy the ease of use of the AppImages again.

 An old limitation we faced on distros that decide to “stay on their old and trusted packages” is the provided version of the Qt binaries.
-[By setting up version 5.12 as the minimum requirement and adding it to our externals,](https://github.com/yuzu-emu/yuzu/pull/6366) we can ensure that no problems are faced when building yuzu with any of the valid compilers, be it MSVC, GCC, Clang or even MinGW.
+[By setting up version 5.12 as the minimum requirement and adding 5.15 to our externals,](https://github.com/yuzu-emu/yuzu/pull/6366) we can ensure that no problems are faced when building yuzu with any of the valid compilers, be it MSVC, GCC, Clang or even MinGW.
-The end result is restoring support for Ubuntu 18.04 and similarly aged distributions.

 ## UI and other Quality of Life improvements

 Users have the option to customize the game list in `Emulation > Configure… > General > UI`, the Add-Ons column can be disabled there.